In this article, we’ll learn how to use Crunchbase API to import Crunchbase data to Google Sheets.

 The data will be imported into Google Sheets in a short while.

-This article used the Crunchbase free plan (Basic API) which is limited to retrieving a few information about organisation attributes.
+Note: This article used the Crunchbase free plan (Basic API) to import Crunchbase data to Google Sheets, which is limited to retrieving a few information about organisation attributes.
 For information such as funding, investments made, retrieving a list of firms that have raised a certain amount (say, $50 million), investments made by a venture capital firm, and so on, the Crunchbase Enterprise plan is required.

 To make any search query such as searching for firms with, say funding between 50 million USD and 100 million USD, we need to make a post request.
 The query parameters have to entered in JSON.